 BIO

-Born in 1965, Greensboro, NC / Resides and works in Asheville, NC
+Born in 1965, Greensboro, NC / Resides and works near Asheville, NC

 REPRESENTATION